conficient/BlazorFormLayout/README.md

 ## Overview

-When creating forms in web apps, I find all the boiler-plate HTML required in Bootstrap 4 to be largely repetitive and tedious.
-With the Razor component model in Blazor we can create components to hide away all that tedious nested HTML `div` tags and focus on the fields:
+When creating forms in web applications using Bootstrap, I find all the boiler-plate HTML required to be largely repetitive and tedious.
+With the Razor component model in Blazor we can create components to hide away all that tedious nested HTML `div` tags and focus on the fields.
+The BlazorFormLayout library enables this.

 ### Example
 This code creates a Bootstrap form with several bound fields.